Visual Identity v3

 - Consume tokens, not hex.
 New components MUST reference

-var(--color-*)so dark-mode and brand changes propagate. - Brand teal carries the signal.
-Amber is reserved for sparing accent — never large surface areas, never body text.
+var(--color-*)so dark/light and brand changes propagate.
+(Illustrative image assets are the deliberate exception — §4.) - Two signals, one warm accent.
+Purple carries brand/identity; cyan carries links/data/connections.
+Amber is reserved for sparing warm lighting — never large surface areas, never body text.

 - Status colors (